 I am Professor, Associate Dean for Research, and Lee Hysan Chair of Oral Epidemiology in the School of Dentistry and Director of the UCSF Center to Address Disparities in Children's Oral Health (CAN-DO) and the Coordinating Center to Help Eliminate/Reduce Oral Health Inequities in Children.
 Previously, for more than 4 years, I was Director of the Data Coordinating Center for NIH-funded Early Childhood Caries Collaborative Centers at UCSF, University of Colorado Denver, and Boston University.

 I was an Assistant Director of the UCSF CTSI Mentor Training Program before it transitioned to the Mentor Development Program.

-My research concentrates on oral health research, health disparities research, applied statistical analyses and related methodological issues.
+My research concentrates on oral health research, health disparities and health equity research, applied statistical analyses and related methodological issues.
 Balancing these components is essential to successful and practical oral epidemiology research.
 Methodological examination helps ground health research and build convincing arguments, while collaborative health research generates opportunities for innovative statistical practice and provides challenges for developing ways to solve real world problems.

 Thus, my research has included a variety of applications with statistical and methodological aspects.
 Integrating these components along with additional biological and behavioral knowledge and directing students and mentoring junior colleagues will continue to be vital for my research program to be effective.